djpiper28/CockatriceTournamentBot/README.md

 clientID=test
 roomName=Magic
 replayFolder=replays
-floodingCooldown=150
 ```
-The floodingCooldown is the minimum time in millis that two commands can be sent
-to the trice server so that rate limits are not applied.

 Change the data for what you want. (is whitespace sensitive)
 For duplicate property tags, the last line of the tag is used i.e: